achubaty/datawranglR/01-intro/notes_lec_01.md

 =
 ```

 Is the equality symbol.
 We will learn more about this when we get to control operators.
+It can be used for

 ```
 ()